cvillers/jwt-http-proxy/README.md

 # HTTP JWT Proxy

-This repository implements an HTTP proxy which adds a JWT token to request headers.
+This repository implements an HTTP reverse proxy which adds a JWT token to request headers.

 Dependencies: